Raphaelf98/bo_robotic_palpation/README.md

 -  means_shift_bandwidth, sets the bandwidth for the means shift algorithm https://github.com/mlpack/mlpack/tree/master/src/mlpack/methods/mean_shift
 -   lim_steps, determines the maximum amount of samples that are taken in each direction

 -   threshold_multiplier, determines the stiffness threshold.
-To do so, all previously seen sample stiffnesses are clustered by a k-means algorithm.
+To do so, all previously seen sample stiffness observations are clustered by a k-means algorithm.
 Given that high stiffness values correlate with tumorous tissue, the cluster with the highest values is selected and its mean value and uncertainty calculated.
-Based on these measures, the threshold_multiplier parameter will define how many standard deviations from the mean value of the tumor stiffness cluster are categorized as tumor tissue.
+Based on these measurements, the threshold_multiplier parameter will define how many standard deviations from the mean value of the tumor stiffness cluster are categorized as tumor tissue.

 ### 2. Run the optimization
 The algorithm can be executed with four different tumor models.
 The algorithm can be simulated with a triangle-, rectangle-, circle and two-circle-shaped tumor model of adjustable size and stiffness.